Excel workbooks have been known to become painfully slow and heavy as more data/formulas/images are added to it.

 - If you have a lot of formulas in your workbook, turn off Automatic calculation and switch to manual calculation.
 By doing this, every time there is a change in the worksheets, the formulas wouldn’t recalculate.
 You can make this change by going to the Formula tab and changing the ‘Calculation Options’.

 Hope you find the method and tips in this tutorial useful.

-What else I could add to this tutorials to make it more useful?
+What else I could add to this tutorial to make it more useful?
 Please let me know in the comments section.